Got 'til It's Gone: Live performances

 To promote "Got 'til It's Gone" and The Velvet Rope, Jackson performed the song on Top of the Pops and Graines de Star during her European promotional tour, Australian and Japanese TV shows Hey Hey It's Saturday and Hey!
 Hey!
 Hey!
 Music Champ.
 After returning to the United States, she performed it on The Oprah Winfrey Show along with "Together Again".
 Upon returning to her promotional tour in Europe, she performed "Got 'til It's Gone" on French TV programs Les Années Tubes, Hit Machine along with "Together Again", and Spanish television on TV show Música Sí.

 The singer has also performed "Got 'til It's Gone" on all of her tours since its release.
 She included the song on the 1998 The Velvet Rope Tour.
 With the stage decorated with chandeliers while dressed up in "sensible clothing", Jackson performed it as part of the encore of the concert.
 MTV praised the performance as "high energy", and was also described as a "hypnotic rendition" by The Washington Post.
-The performance of the song at the October 11, 1998 show in New York City, at the Madison Square Garden, was broadcast during a special titled The Velvet Rope: Live in Madison Square Garden by HBO.
+The performance of the song at the October 11, 1998, show in New York City, at the Madison Square Garden, was broadcast during a special titled The Velvet Rope: Live in Madison Square Garden by HBO.
 It was also added to the setlist at its DVD release, The Velvet Rope Tour – Live in Concert in 1999.

 It was again performed on the All for You Tour in support of her follow-up album All for You in 2001 and 2002.
 MTV noted the absence of Joni Mitchell on the video screens, when compared to the previous performance of "Son of a Gun (I Betcha Think This Song Is About You)", when singer Carly Simon, sampled on the song, "showed up for a special video guest star appearance".
-The February 16, 2002 final date of the tour at the Aloha Stadium in Hawaii, was broadcast by HBO, and included a performance of "Got 'til it's Gone".
+The February 16, 2002, final date of the tour at the Aloha Stadium in Hawaii, was broadcast by HBO, and included a performance of "Got 'til it's Gone".
 This rendition was also added to the setlist at its DVD release, Janet: Live in Hawaii, in 2002.

 After a period of six years without going on tour, Jackson embarked on the 2008 Rock Witchu Tour, and included "Got 'til It's Gone" on its setlist.
 The performance featured a pre-recorded video of Q-Tip performing his verses while Jackson sang on stage.
-The song was performed as a dedication to the city of Gold Coast, Australia on November 2, 2011 during the Number Ones: Up Close and Personal tour.
+The song was performed as a dedication to the city of Gold Coast, Australia on November 2, 2011, during the Number Ones: Up Close and Personal tour.
 Jackson also included the song on her 2015-16 Unbreakable World Tour, and on her 2017-2019 State of the World Tour.
-It is also included the song on her 2019 Las Vegas Residency Janet Jackson: Metamorphosis.
+The song was also included on the setlist of her 2019 Las Vegas Residency Janet Jackson: Metamorphosis.